RSP Nutrition Prime-T Testosterone Booster Review

 - Oyster extract

-It is unfortunate that they included a number of ingredients that are considered effective based on anecdote rather than scientific studies.
+It is unfortunate that RSP included a number of ingredients that are considered effective based on anecdote rather than scientific studies, this is why it does not come close to those test boosters in the top 3.

 RSP Nutrition Prime-T Testosterone Booster Review Conclusion: